Amelie – the Motobecane moped

 On the subtlety of hints…

-Posted by jerry on May 3rd, 2004 — Posted in Journal, Woodwork
+Posted by Jerry on May 3rd, 2004 — Posted in Journal, Woodwork

 My partner Sharon (who writes the ‘in-a-minute-ago’ blog) and I have a great symbiotic relationship – if she leaves some of her threads in a mild sprawl across the lounge, then I can leave my music gear (mixing desk, microphones and a spaghetti of leads and plugs) decoratively draped across the dining room … And then after a while, just when the respective sprawls are looking a bit entrenched, it’s time to clear the decks – like a metaphoric clearing of the mind, ready for the next project.